firegloves/Hexagonal-Sandwich-Recipes/README.md

 ## chapter-4 folder

 In this folder you can find the code resulting from the article [Hexagonal architecture in Rust: driving adapters](https://medium.com/@lucorset/hexagonal-architecture-in-rust-driving-adapters-f66f71bb3dd1)

+## chapter-5 folder

+In this folder you can find the code resulting from the article [Hexagonal architecture in Rust: driven adapters](https://medium.com/@lucorset/hexagonal-architecture-in-rust-driven-adapters-ab02ed335dc5)